 VOLUNTEER: CELT welcomes Volunteers!
 Learn more here on ways you can get involved.

-The Cape Elizabeth Land Trust maintains four photo monitoring stations to enable citizen science monitoring of environmental changes in our local ecosystems.
+The Cape Elizabeth Land Trust maintains five photo monitoring stations to enable citizen science monitoring of environmental changes in our local ecosystems.
 Through these locations and accompanying education programs, we hope to foster climate change literacy, scientific engagement, and connections to nature in our community.
 This project began in 2021 with financial support from the Casco Bay Estuary Partnership.